uyuni-project/uyuni-rfc/accepted/00000-native-ldap-authentication.md

 Because credential verification lives in the standalone `LdapAuthenticationService`, both paths call the same service. `UserManager.loginUser(login, password)` becomes `auth_type`-aware: for an `auth_type = LDAP` user it verifies the password through `LdapAuthenticationService` instead of the local/PAM `UserImpl.authenticate` branch, so an already-provisioned LDAP user can authenticate over XML-RPC.

-The **provisioning and group-to-role lifecycle stays in the `LoginHelper` path** (it needs the request-scoped external-group context).
-A first-time LDAP user who has never logged in interactively therefore does not yet exist in `web_contact`; JIT provisioning happens on their first Web UI/HTTP API login, after which the XML-RPC path works normally.
-(Whether JIT should also be driven from the XML-RPC path in v1 is an open question for review.)
+**v1 decision (reviewer input):** JIT provisioning and group-to-role sync run on the Web UI / HTTP API path only.
+XML-RPC **only authenticates** users that already exist with `auth_type = LDAP`.
+A first-time LDAP user must log in once via the Web UI (or be created by an admin); after that, XML-RPC works normally.
+Unifying the full lifecycle onto the XML-RPC path is deferred.

-This refines the earlier position: the LDAP **credential check** is shared by `UserManager.loginUser` (so `UserImpl.authenticate` delegates to it for LDAP users), while **provisioning and mapping** remain in the `LoginHelper` lifecycle, which `UserManager.loginUser` does not run.
+This keeps the LDAP **credential check** shared via `UserManager.loginUser` (so `UserImpl.authenticate` delegates to it for LDAP users), while **provisioning and mapping** remain in the `LoginHelper` lifecycle.

 ## LDAP authentication flow